JeaneC/Pokedex/README.md

 V 0.30
 - Added a search bar feature
-- Music is off by default
+- Music is off by default now

+V 0.50
+- Created Second View Controller and designed the UI (PokemonDetailViewController.swift)
+    - The UI was made using layers of stack views.
+- Added a segue to the second view controller.
+For now the example is Ivysaur.